vigneswara-propelo/harness-core/on-prem/kubernetes_installer/harness/components/mongodb-replicaset/README.md

 ### Indexes and Maintenance

 You can run Mongo in standalone mode and execute Javascript code on each replica at initContainer time using `initMongodStandalone`.
-This allows you to create indexes on replicasets following [best practices](https://docs.mongodb.com/manual/tutorial/build-indexes-on-replica-sets/).
+This allows you to create cdIndices on replicasets following [best practices](https://docs.mongodb.com/manual/tutorial/build-cdIndices-on-replica-sets/).

 #### Example: Creating Indexes